mylinuxforwork/packages-installer/README.md

 # Packages Installer

+> Please note: The script is currently in BETA.
+Several tests are running on different Linux distributions.

 Create an enhanced and multiplatform installation script for your favorite package collection, dependencies for your dotfiles configuration or for a single flatpak app.
 This is possible with the Packges Installer script.

 The script will detect automatically your available Linux package manager and will install the packages directly or with a custom installation command for full flexibility.